tanin47/saltstack-gce/README.md

 Otherwise, we would wait for the minion VM to start and ssh in to grab the public key.
 That could take a few more minutes.

+In addition to that, we can't SSH into Windows, so we can't go that way for Windows.

 ### Why don't we use the bootstrap script from [salt-bootstrap](https://github.com/saltstack/salt-bootstrap)?